How to Make Your Sales Representative Resume Work for You

 The difference between a good resume and the one that lands you an interview is quite significant.
-Understand the key differences between the two can set yourself apart from the pack.
+Understand the key differences between the two can set you apart from the pack.
 Don’t have a sales representative resume at a hand?
 No worries, though, today is the best time for writing one.

 It’s easy to get overwhelmed.
 For that reason, our professional resume writers encourage you to learn some sales representative resume sample ideas.

 Remember, your resume is a snapshot of all your capabilities and experience.
 It’s your private magazine where you are a spark.
 The best way to make you really shine is to add numbers.
 Sure thing, it’ll make your claims more specific.
-Your aim is to guide a recruiter to the conclusion that you are the best candidate for that job.
+You aim to guide a recruiter to the conclusion that you are the best candidate for that job.

 To make things clear, let’s learn some salary numbers.

 Thus, the median annual wage for sales representatives selling wholesale and manufacturing products was $56,970 (May 2017).
 When for selling technical and scientific products, their median annual wage of the sales representative was $78,830 (May 2017).

 In fact, the overall employment of wholesalers and manufacturing sales representatives is planned to grow 5% from 2016 to 2026.
 This is something, right?

 Also, make sure you know how to state your salary requirements on your resume properly!